 8.2.1.6 Execute Reboot operation

 The reboot operation shall use the Reboot RPC defined in TR-069 [4].
 The Reboot RPC is a synchronous command.
 A successful response to the Update primitive triggering the Execute procedure means that the CPE has accepted the Reboot RPC.
-The Reboot RPC returns a successful response or one of the fault codes mapped onto execStatus values as detailed in Table 8.2.1.6-1.
+The Reboot RPC returns a successful response or one of the fault codes mapped onto execResult values as detailed in Table 8.2.1.6-1.

 Table 8.2.1.6-1: Reboot Fault Code Mapping